 Employees would like their companies to provide a budget for extracurriculars (74%) and give them the option to bring a guest on the trip (38%).

-37% of business travellers say that leisure activities should have an equal length as business activities during a corporate trip.
+37% of travelers say that leisure activities should have an equal length as business activities during a corporate trip.

-Leisure travel combined with business travel has increased by 20% from 2016 to 2017.
-This is no surprise due to only 17% of business travellers enjoying meeting the clients and teams, compared to 41% travellers who enjoy exploring new places and cultures.
-To include more leisure within their business travel, 74% employees would like their companies to provide a budget for extracurricular activities and 38% of them would like the option to bring a guest on the trip.
-When it comes to the balance of leisure and work on the business trip, 37% business travellers would like their leisure activities to be of equal length to the business activities.
-With 80% of corporate travellers aiming to fit in leisure activities on a business trip, there is a market for bleisure.
+Bleisure trips have increased by 20% from 2016 to 2017.
+This is no surprise due to only 17% of business travelers enjoying meeting the clients and teams, compared to 41% of travelers who enjoy exploring new places and cultures.
+To include more leisure within their work travel, 74% of employees would like their companies to provide a budget for extracurricular activities and 38% of them would like the option to bring a guest on the trip.
+When it comes to the balance of leisure and work on the trip, 37% of travelers would like their leisure activities to be of equal length to the business activities.
+With 80% of corporate travelers aiming to fit in leisure activities on a work trip, there is a market for bleisure.

 90% of professionals believe that business travel is valuable to company growth.

-79% of employees say that business travel impacts their overall job satisfaction.
+79% of employees say that it impacts their overall job satisfaction.

 3 in 5 job seekers in the USA say that being able to travel via work plays a crucial role in considering an employer.

-83% of employees say that business travel is a job perk.
+83% of employees say that travel is a job perk.

-62% of employees go on business trips to attend conferences.
+62% of employees go on trips to attend conferences.

-30% of business travel is to pitch new products.
+30% of trips are to pitch new products.

-40% of business travel is to meet with coworkers in a different location.
+40% is to meet with coworkers in a different location.

-56% of business travel is to meet with other companies for business planning.
+56% is to meet with other companies for business planning.

-Approximately 28% of current business would be lost if there was no business travel.
+Approximately 28% of current business would be lost if employees didn't travel.

 Companies gain $12.50 in revenue for every dollar invested in business travel.

-30% of employees would accept lower salaries in exchange for more business trips.
+30% of employees would accept lower salaries in exchange for more trips.

-90% of business travellers agree that business travel is essential to company growth.
+90% of business travellers agree that travel is essential to company growth.

 39% of Millennial and Gen Z workers wouldn’t accept a job where they can't travel.